rollerworks/search/doc/overview.rst

 the values (as ``ValuesBag``) per field name and *optionally* subgroups (each one being a ``ValuesGroup``).

-A ``ValuesGroup`` is set defined with ``ValuesGroup::GROUP_LOGICAL_AND`` by default meaning that the search condition will only match a result if: from each field inside the group at least one of the field's values evaluate to true (is matching).
+A ``ValuesGroup`` is defined with a ``ValuesGroup::GROUP_LOGICAL_AND`` by default which requires from each field inside a (sub)group that at least one of the field's values evaluate to true (is matching).

+A record is intended as a database record with one or fields.
+A single User with an id, registration-date and username is considered one record.

+Taken you will only get a result when the id is e.g. 10 or 20 **and** the date is "2015-02-04".
+If date is anything else then "2015-02-04" the record is not matching.

-But it's also possible to set a group with ``ValuesGroup::GROUP_LOGICAL_AND``, which means that at least one field must match and the other fields are considered optional.
+But it's also possible to set a group with ``ValuesGroup::GROUP_LOGICAL_OR``, which removes the requirement that *all** fields must match.
+If any of the fields matches the record is considered matching.

 .. note::

-    Subgroups are always treated as logical AND to the parent (sub)group they there in, but multiple subgroups within a group are OR'ed to each other.
+    Subgroups function as a list of fields with ``ValuesGroup::GROUP_LOGICAL_AND`` even when the parent group is set with  ``ValuesGroup::GROUP_LOGICAL_OR``.

+    Only when fields within the parent group gave a positive match the subgroup will be evaluated.

-    Meaning that that at least one subgroup must match.
+    When there are multiple subgroups these are OR'ed to each other, Meaning at least one (or more) subgroup(s) in the group must match.

 A ``ValuesBag`` object holds all the values of a field per type.